segment-anything-models-java/SAMJ-IJ/README.md

 1. **Install Fiji**: If you haven't already, download and install [Fiji](https://fiji.sc/).

 > [!IMPORTANT]
 > For MacOS users, if your Fiji instance is launched from the Downloads folder, SAMJ will not work!
-Move Fiji to another folder, Documents or Desktop for example.
+Move Fiji to another folder, Documents or Desktop, for example.
 2. **Install SAMJ Plugin**: Open Fiji and navigate to `Help > Update...`.
 In the `Manage update sites` window, and look for an update site named `SAMJ`, select it, click on `Apply and close` and then `Apply changes`.
 Finally restart Fiji.

-   If you cannot find `SAMJ` among the update sites list click on `Add update site`/`Add unlisted site`, write `SAMJ` in the `Name` field and `https://sites.imagej.net/SAMJ/` in the `URL` field.
+   If you cannot find `SAMJ` among the update sites list, click on `Add update site`/`Add unlisted site`, write `SAMJ` in the `Name` field and `https://sites.imagej.net/SAMJ/` in the `URL` field.
 Click on `Apply and close`, click on `Apply changes` and restart Fiji.
 ![SAMJ Update site](./images/update-site-example.png)
 5. **Open SAMJ-IJ Annotator**: Start Fiji and navigate to `Plugins > SAMJ > SAMJ Annotator` to open the plugin.

 ## Model Installation

 To use the SAMJ-IJ plugin, you must install a SAM model.
 These are the models available for installation:
-* **EfficientSAM:** A base model designed for segmentation tasks, optimized for efficiency and performance on standard computational resources.
+* **EfficientSAM:** This is a base model designed for segmentation tasks and optimized for efficiency and performance on standard computational resources.
 Ideal for quick, accurate segmentation in real-time applications.
-* **EfficientViTSAM-l0:** A lightweight variant of the EfficientViTSAM model, offering a balance between segmentation accuracy and computational demand, suitable for use on normal computers.
+* **EfficientViTSAM-l0:** This is a lightweight variant of the EfficientViTSAM model.
+It offers a balance between segmentation accuracy and computational demand and is suitable for use on regular computers.
-* **EfficientViTSAM-l1:** An intermediate version, providing enhanced accuracy for complex segmentation tasks with manageable resource requirements.
+* **EfficientViTSAM-l1:** This is an intermediate version that provides enhanced accuracy for complex segmentation tasks with manageable resource requirements.
-* **EfficientViTSAM-l2:** A more advanced version, designed for high-accuracy segmentation in demanding scenarios, requiring higher computational resources.
+* **EfficientViTSAM-l2:** This is a more advanced version designed for high-accuracy segmentation in demanding scenarios requiring higher computational resources.
-* **EfficientViTSAM-xl0:** An extra-large model variant, pushing the boundaries of segmentation accuracy at the expense of increased computational demand.
+* **EfficientViTSAM-xl0:** This is an extra-large model variant, pushing the boundaries of segmentation accuracy at the expense of increased computational demand.
 * **EfficientViTSAM-xl1:** The most advanced and resource-intensive version, offering state-of-the-art segmentation performance for the most challenging tasks.

 > [!WARNING]
-> Low end computers are advised not to use the **EfficientSAM** model as it might take up to 10 minutes to load the first time, or even freeze the computer.
-The fastest and lightest model is **EfficientViTSAM-l0** but low resources machines might take up to 2-3 minutes to load the first time.
+> The users of low-end computers are advised not to use the **EfficientSAM** model as it might take up to 10 minutes to load the first time, or even the computer can freeze.
+The fastest and lightest model is **EfficientViTSAM-l0**, but low-end machines might take up to 2-3 minutes to load the first time.
 Subsequent loading times will be much faster (~10s).

-This are the steps to install a model:
+These are the steps to install a model:
 1. Open the SAMJ Annotator plugin as described above.
 2. Choose a SAM model from the list provided within the plugin.
 3. Click on the `Install` button next to the selected model.
 4. Wait for the installation process to complete.
-This may take some time depending on the model size, your computer and your internet connection.
+This may take some time, depending on the model size, your computer and your internet connection.

 > [!CAUTION]
 > Model installation times vary based on your machine's specifications, ranging from seconds to up to 20 minutes.
 Please be patient.